EvictionLab/eviction-lab-website/content/updates/research/Racial-and-Gender-Disparities-among-Evicted-Americans/index.md

 ---
 draft: false
+scripts:
+  - grouped-bar-chart
 childof: research
+url: /demographics-of-eviction/
 contenttype: updates
+collection: true
 contentcat: research
 featured: true
-researchtype: elresearch
+in_index: true
-title: "Racial and Gender Disparities among Evicted Americans"
+title: Racial and Gender Disparities among Evicted Americans
 date: 2020-12-16T00:46:40.089Z
 postauthorname: Peter Hepburn, Renee Louis, and Matthew Desmond
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: Documenting populations disproportionately at risk of eviction.
 listSummary: Are Black and Latinx renters evicted at higher rates than their white counterparts?
 Are women renters evicted at higher rates than men?
 Is this true for all racial and ethnic groups?
 Answering these questions is central to addressing the long history of excluding women and communities of color from housing, banking, and credit opportunities in the U.S.
 socialDescription: Documenting populations disproportionately at risk of eviction.
-# image: '/images/assets/blog/rent_margin_display.jpg'
-fbImage: historical-demographics-social.png
+researchtype: elresearch
 twImage: historical-demographics-social.png
-url: /demographics-of-eviction/
-collection: true
-scripts:
-  - grouped-bar-chart
 aliases:
   - /racial-and-gender-disparities-among-evicted-americans/
+fbImage: historical-demographics-social.png
 ---

 The Eviction Lab aims to better understand the causes and consequences of eviction in the United States.
 To do so, we have compiled court records from across the country into a national database.
 These court records provide a unique opportunity to examine the prevalence of eviction across time and space.
 But these records contain limited information about each case: case numbers, names of plaintiffs (e.g., landlords, property managers) and defendants (tenants), defendant addresses, filing dates, and case outcomes.
 Defendant gender and race/ethnicity are not included in eviction records.